Moreton Pinkney: Parish church

 The earliest evidence of Christianity in the parish is a fragment of an Anglo-Saxon stone cross in the churchyard of the Church of England parish church of St Mary the Virgin.
 The church itself was built in the 12th century, which is the date of its Norman north door and three-bay northern arcade.
 The piscina and west tower date from about 1300.
 St Mary's is a Grade II* listed building.

 The Augustinian Canons Ashby Priory had appropriated "the spirituality" of St Mary's by 1254.
 John Dalderby, Bishop of Lincoln, sanctioned this retrospectively in 1309.

 The chancel was rebuilt in 1846 in a Gothic Revival of a 13th-century style.

 St Mary's has a ring of six bells.
 Hugh II Watts, who had foundries in Bedford and Leicester, cast the tenor bell in 1629.
 The Whitechapel Bell Foundry cast the other five bells in 1996.

 St Mary's parish is a member of the Benefice of Culworth with Sulgrave and Thorpe Mandeville and Chipping Warden with Edgcote and Moreton Pinkney.

 Social and economic history

 Moreton Pinkney village is a mixture of traditional houses in grey stone and brown ironstone.

 The parish school was built in 1822 and enlarged in 1876.
 Moreton Pinkney Manor was built in 1859 and altered in 1870.
 The entrance arch designed by the architect E.F.
 Law of Northampton, built in 1859 and bears the arms of Lord Sempill.
+Please note: Historic England Listing, place the Manor earlier than 1859.
+It notes that irregular gable ends at rear of building existing C17 yet remodelled in 19C.